dianahandler/Final_Module20_Group3/README.md

 We have initial data set that has 15171 rows and 47 columns\.
 ### EDA and Cleaning Data Set
 1. **FINDING**: Single Family(94%), Condo(3%) and Townhouse(1%) making up most of data. **ACTION**: Removed all other home type\.
-2. **FINDING**: Possible outliers on lastestPrice, lotSizeSqFt, livingAreaSqFt and numOfBathrooms.  **ACTION**: Corrected typo, Inputted typical numbers, Corrected data based on homeType and latestPrice, Dropped irrelevant cities and Used IQR method (used standard 1.5)\.
+2. **FINDING**: Possible outliers on lastestPrice, lotSizeSqFt, livingAreaSqFt and numOfBathrooms.  **ACTION**: Corrected typo, Inputted typical numbers, Corrected data based on homeType and latestPrice and Used IQR method (used standard 1.5)\.
 3. **FINDING**: Bool type data. **ACTION**: Changed to binary data as 0/1\.
 ### Result
 Our final data set has 12933 rows and 50 columns with 0 missing value\.